madjar/pyramid_persona/README.rst

 persona.audiences
     The protocol, domain name, and port of your site, as defined in the `persona documentation`_.
 Can contain more than one value.
 Required.

+persona.verifier
+    The doted python name of the BrowserID assertion verifier.
+Optional.
+Default is 'browserid.RemoteVerifier'.
+Another possible value could be 'browserid.LocalVerifier' (not recommended for now).

 persona.login_route
     The login route name.
 Optional, default is 'login'.